k3ssdev/horizon-jpl-api-java/README.md

 2. Open the `horizons.py` file.
 3. Customize the parameters in the file based on your desired query.
 4. Open a terminal or command prompt and navigate to the project directory.
-5. Run the program using the command `python horizons.py my_input_file.txt`.
+5. Run the program using the command `python horizons.py`.
 6. The results will be displayed in the console.

 ## Horizon API Documentation